Music in Science Fiction & Fantasy

 The re-stated melody of the Main Title which plays under Luke’s first appearance, answering Uncle Owen’s bellow, will come to represent him throughout the films.
 The same for Princess Leia, the Jawas, even The Force, whose theme first appears in the Binary Sunset scene, and returns in each of the films.

 The Star Wars soundtrack remains the highest grossing non-pop recording of all time.
 But it was just the beginning for John Williams.
-He, of course, composed the five-note figure the aliens implant in Richard Dreyfus in Close Encounters of the Third Kind, not to mention the music to Superman, the Indiana Jones films, and the entire Star Wars saga, including (thankfully) The Force Awakens.
+He would go on to compose the five-note figure the aliens implant in Richard Dreyfus in Close Encounters of the Third Kind, not to mention the music to Superman, the Indiana Jones films, and the entire Star Wars saga.

-As far as other original music composed for sci-fi movies goes, the music from Lord of the Rings comes very close to achieving Lussier’s “MVP” status.
-Howard Shore used over ninety leitmotifs, the most identifiable of which would probably be “History of The Ring,” which plays during the title sequence of all three films, and the song Pippin sings to Denethor that accompanies Faramir's suicidal charge into battle in “Return of the King.”
+As far as other original music composed for sci-fi movies goes, the music from Lord of the Rings comes very close to achieving Williams-esque status.
+Howard Shore used over ninety leitmotifs, the most identifiable of which would probably be “History of The Ring,” which plays during the title sequence of all three films, and “Pippin’s Song,” with the hobbit sings to Denethor at the same time the Steward’s son Faramir makes his suicidal charge into battle in “Return of the King.”

-The lyrics to “Pippin's Song” are not from Tolkien at all, but were composed by Billy Boyd, the actor who played Pippin, written on just twenty-four hours notice, the day before the scene was filmed.
+The lyrics to “Pippin’s Song” are not from Tolkien at all, but were composed by Billy Boyd, who played the character.
+He wrote the song on just twenty-four hours notice, the day before the scene was filmed.

-Jerry Goldsmith’s Star Trek: The Motion Picture theme introduced us to the “new” ST theme.
-Although it was certainly helped by a decade of ST:TNG to burn it into our minds.
+Jerry Goldsmith’s Star Trek: The Motion Picture theme introduced us to the “new” Star Trek theme.
+A decade of Star Trek: The Next Generation on TV would burn it into our minds.

 Honorable mention to Queen, because there are very few themes that captured the essence of their films (that is to say, ridiculous camp) better than Flash.